jorgenah/sb1-personal-client-python-tutorial/README.md

-# Start using Sparebank 1 Personal Client with Python.
+# Start using SpareBank 1 Personal Client with Python.

-This tutorial gets you up and running with a simple Python based client for the Sparebank 1 Open APIs for personal clients.
+This tutorial gets you up and running with a simple Python based client for the SpareBank 1 Open APIs for personal clients.
 The script is just a demonstration, or a foundation for you to use.
 It assumes everything goes as planned, no error handling or testing is included.

-The Sparebank Open APIs for personal clients use oAuth Authorization Code Flow to authenticate (RFC 6749, 4.1), and the authorization code is provided after a bankID authentication.
+The SpareBank 1 Open APIs for personal clients use oAuth Authorization Code Flow to authenticate (RFC 6749, 4.1), and the authorization code is provided after a bankID authentication.
 The authorization code is then exchanged for an oAuth token, that can be used to access the APIs

 The script has been created based on the documentation here: https://developersparebank1.no/personlig-klient